 9. Include a change in decking levels for small gardens

 If your small garden is on a slope, you've actually been handed a golden opportunity.
 Rather than trying to level it or dividing it into lots of different zones, creating decking on different levels will make it more usable and enhance the feeling of space.

-Read more about designing a sloping garden to get the best from your deck design.
+Browse more sloping garden ideas to get the best from your deck design.